Sunday, May 18

 Because this show is a Young Actor Series production, casting will be limited to males and females between the ages of 7 and 23 only.

 CLICK HERE to read descriptions of the show's characters.

 These auditions will be scheduled by appointment only.
-Please pick a day to audition — either May 18 or 19 — and then please CLICK HERE to book make your audition appointment online.
+Please pick a day to audition — either May 18 or 19 — and then please CLICK HERE to book your audition appointment online.